Financing for Drug and Alcohol Rehab

 Financing has become an increasingly effective means of paying for addiction treatment.
 The average outpatient treatment program can cost anywhere from $5,000 to $10,000, while more expensive inpatient programs can cost anywhere from $30,000 to $60,000.
 This is more than many Americans pay for a car or a down payment on a home.
 The reality is that quality treatment costs are significant, and those costs are very often passed on to the consumer, like everything else.

-While recent changes in health care legislation have made it easier to pay for addiction through employer-based health insurance and have increased Medicaid subsidies to help states direct more money to treating their affected population, many still find themselves unable to pay for treatment without putting themselves in dire financial straits.
+While recent changes in health care legislation have made it easier to pay for addiction through employer-based health insurance and have increased Medicaid subsidies to help states direct more money to treat their affected population, many still find themselves unable to pay for treatment without putting themselves in dire financial straits.
 Those without health insurance have limited options, and many facilities don’t even accept insurance payments of Medicaid.
 Financing is a comfortable and flexible way to afford treatment without putting yourself into or near bankruptcy.

 The Financing Process for Drug and Alcohol Rehab